vk-cs/docs-public/docs/en/intro/billing/concepts/physical-corporate/physical-corporate.md

 ### Post-payment

-The user is billed once a month for using the services, which he pays for.
-The project balance under this scheme is always negative, but the project is not [frozen](/en/tools-for-using-services/account/concepts/projects#automatic_freezing_of_the_project).
+The user is billed once a month for using the services.
+The payment account balance of the project is always negative under this scheme, but the project is not [frozen](/en/tools-for-using-services/account/concepts/projects#automatic_freezing_of_the_project).

 <tabs>
 <tablist>